-Whatever chairs are most comfortable for you.
+Whatever chairs are most comfortable for you in your outdoor living space.
 A fire pit is for relaxing around, so your chairs should be comfortable for hours – and hours – and hours.

-Choose your favorite – Adirondacks, deep seating, outdoor sofas, outdoor daybeds, sectionals, sling chairs, resin wicker, rocking chairs, hanging egg chairs, gliders, or zero gravity chairs.
+Choose your favorite – traditional Adirondack chairs, deep seating, outdoor sofas, outdoor daybeds, sectionals, sling chairs, resin wicker, rocking chairs, hanging egg chairs, gliders, or zero gravity chairs.
 If you like rustic, pull up some tree stumps.

 Soft, cushioned chairs are not going to be fireproof.
 Some fabrics, like Sunbrella, are flame-resistant.
 However, you can treat your comfy cushioned chairs with a fire retardant.

-Built in benches are a wonderful idea for fire pits.
+Built-in benches are a great addition for fire pits.
 Benches expand seating exponentially and add to your pit aesthetic.

 By adding a bench, you can add eye-level design elements that accentuate your pit style.
 If you are a minimalist, then use the same materials – like cement – for the fire pit, patio, and bench.
 If your pit style is rustic, consider mixing stone and wood.